Lima, Paraguay: Demographics

 The District of Lima, according to the National Housing Census for 2002 has a total population of 10,367 inhabitants.
 In the urban area the amount is of 2,131 inhabitants, and in the rural area is 8,236 inhabitants.

 Its rural population is 79.44% of the total population.

 The total households in the district amounts to the amount of 2,064, of which corresponds to households in urban areas the number of 506, and in rural areas the number of 1,558 households, representing 75.48% of the households living in rural areas.

-According to the projection of the district's total population, by gender and year have the following details: